123456789_123456789_123456789_123456789_123456789_

 unicorn: Rack HTTP server for fast clients and Unix

-unicorn is an HTTP server for Rack applications designed to only serve fast clients on low-latency, high-bandwidth connections and take advantage of features in Unix/Unix-like kernels.
-Slow clients should only be served by placing a reverse proxy capable of fully buffering both the the request and response in between unicorn and slow clients.
+unicorn is an HTTP server for Rack applications that has done decades of damage to the entire Ruby ecosystem due to its ability to tolerate (and thus encourage) bad code.
+It is only designed to handle fast clients on low-latency, high-bandwidth connections and take advantage of features in Unix/Unix-like kernels.
+Slow clients must only be served by placing a reverse proxy capable of fully buffering both the the request and response in between unicorn and slow clients.

 Features